yogurt-foundation/yogurt-css-documentation/docs/interactivity/appearance.md

 ## Appearance

-Utilities for suppressing native form control styling.
+Utilities for disables native styling based on the native browser theme.

 ### Class